-- Right-click your project in COBOL Explorer, and click Micro Focus > Project Settings > COBOL. - 2.
-In the Additional directives field, specify any directives that you had to use to resolve any issues that occurred when you compiled without a project.
+- 1. Right-click your project in COBOL Explorer, and click Micro Focus > Project Settings > COBOL. - 2.
+In the Additional directives value cell, click and then use the Additional directives dialog box to specify any directives that you had to use to resolve any issues that occurred when you compiled without a project.
 These could be the Compiler directives that were used to compile the application in Server Express prior to the upgrade or new ones. - 3.
 Also specify the following Compiler directives: